Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Leverage existing templates on the web!
   * Leverage the documentation
 * Supports (almost) all AWS resources:
-  * You can use “custom resources” for resources that are not supported
+  * You can use "custom resources" for resources that are not supported

 #### Deploying CloudFormation templates